Skip to main content

 Description

 CVE-2026-1665 is a command injection vulnerability in nvm (Node Version Manager) versions 0.
 40. 3 and below.
-It arises because the nvm_download() function uses eval to execute wget commands without properly sanitizing the NVM_AUTH_HEADER environment variable.
-An attacker who can control environment variables in a victim's shell environment—such as through malicious CI/CD configurations, compromised dotfiles, or Docker images—can inject arbitrary shell commands.
+The vulnerability arises because the nvm_download() function uses eval to execute wget commands without properly sanitizing the NVM_AUTH_HEADER environment variable.
+An attacker who can control environment variables in a victim’s shell environment—such as through malicious CI/CD configurations, compromised dotfiles, or Docker images—can inject arbitrary shell commands.
 These commands execute when the victim runs nvm commands that trigger downloads, like 'nvm install' or 'nvm ls-remote'.
-The vulnerability has a CVSS 4.
-0 score of 5.
-4 (medium severity) and requires local privileges with user interaction.
-No known exploits are currently reported in the wild.
+The CVSS 4.
+0 score is 5.
+4 (medium severity), reflecting the need for local privileges and user interaction.
+There are no known exploits in the wild yet.

 AI-Powered Analysis